nanometre/bjj-ecommerce-tgc-proj3-express/README.md

 ## 6. Deployment
-The framework, database, and backend web application are deployed on Heroku.
-The live demo can be accessed [here](https://bjj-ecom-tgc-proj3-express.herokuapp.com/).
+The framework, database, and backend web application are deployed on Fly.io.
+The live demo can be accessed [here](https://bjj-ecom-tgc-proj3-express.fly.dev/login).

 The framework makes use of the following environment variables:
 ```